glorpen/docker-hostdns/README.rst

                          [--dns-key-secret DNS_KEY_SECRET]
                          [--dns-key-name DNS_KEY_NAME] [--name NAME]
                          [--network NETWORK] [--daemonize PIDFILE] [--verbose]
-                         [--syslog]
+                         [--syslog] [--clear-on-exit]

    Update BIND nameserver zone with Docker hosts via DNS Updates.

    optional arguments:
-     -h, --help            show this help message and exit --zone ZONE           Dns zone to update, defaults to "docker".
+     -h, --help            show this help message and exit --zone ZONE           dns zone to update, defaults to "docker" --dns-server DNS_SERVER
-     --dns-server DNS_SERVER
-                           Address of DNS server which will be updated, defaults to 127.0.0.1.
+                           address of DNS server which will be updated, defaults to 127.0.0.1
      --dns-key-secret DNS_KEY_SECRET
-                           DNS Server key secret for use when updating zone.
-Use '-' to read from stdin.
+                           DNS Server key secret for use when updating zone, use '-' to read from stdin
      --dns-key-name DNS_KEY_NAME
-                           DNS Server key name for use when updating zone.
-     --name NAME           Name to differentiate between multiple instances inside same dns zone, defaults to current hostname.
-     --network NETWORK     Network to fetch container names from, defaults to docker default bridge.
-Can be used multiple times.
-     --daemonize PIDFILE, -d PIDFILE
+                           DNS Server key name for use when updating zone --name NAME           name to differentiate between multiple instances inside same dns zone, defaults to current hostname --network NETWORK     network to fetch container names from, defaults to docker default bridge, can be used multiple times --daemonize PIDFILE, -d PIDFILE
-                           Daemonize after start and store PID at given path.
-     --verbose, -v         Give more output.
-Option is additive, and can be used up to 3 times.
+                           daemonize after start and store PID at given path --verbose, -v         give more output - option is additive, and can be used up to 3 times
-     --syslog              Enable logging to syslog.
+     --syslog              enable logging to syslog
+     --clear-on-exit       clear zone on exit

 The ``--daemonize`` options is only available when you have installed ``python-daemon3`` package.